arangodb/kafka-connect-arangodb/docs/README.md

 # Kafka Connect ArangoDB Connector

 The Kafka Connect ArangoDB Sink connector allows you to export data from Apache Kafka® to ArangoDB.
-It writes data from one or more topics in Kafka to a collection in Elasticsearch.
+It writes data from one or more topics in Kafka to a collection in ArangoDB.

 Auto-creation of ArangoDB collection is not supported.